-- ½ teaspoon fine sea salt
+- 1/4 teaspoon fine sea salt

-- ¾ cup sugar (natural cane or granulated variety of your choice)
+- 1/2 cup (85 g) coconut sugar (or natural cane sugar, or your choice)

-- ¼ cup virgin coconut oil (melted) or oil of choice
+- 1/4 cup (60 mL) virgin coconut oil (melted) or oil of choice

 - Preheat the oven to 300°F. Line a large baking sheet with parchment paper.

-- In a medium bowl, whisk together the flour, baking powder, and salt.
+- In a large bowl, whisk together the chickpea flour, baking powder, cinnamon, and salt.